Eucharius Rösslin: Success

 The book was an immediate success.
-It then appeared in English in 1540 as The Birth of Mankind.
 By the mid-16th century, it had been translated into all the main European languages and had gone through numerous editions.

+It appeared in English in 1540 as The Byrth of Mankynde, translated by Richard Jonas.
+An expanded English version of 1545 has a "repeated emphasis of the importance of the mother.
+This is absent from the German original".

 Rösslin returned to his original job in Frankfurt in 1517, where he remained until his death in 1526.

 His son, Eucharius Rösslin the Younger, succeeded his father as town physician.
-He wrote a book on minerals and mineral use, and published a Latin translation of his father's book as De partu Hominis in 1532.
+He wrote a book on minerals and mineral use, and published a Latin translation of his father's book as Rosengarten, De Parti Hominis in 1532.

 Der Rosengarten

 And when the time of labour is come, in the same stoole ought to be put many clothes or crows in the backe of it, the which the midwife may remove from one side to another, according as necessity shall require.
 The Midwife her selfe shall sit before the labouring woman, and shall diligently observe and waite, how much, and after what meanes the child sitrreth itselfe: also shall with hands, first anoynted with the oyle of almonds or the oyle of those white lillies, rule and direct everything as shall seeme best.

 Also the midwife must instruct and comfort the party, not only refreshing her with good meate and drinke, but also with sweet words, giving her hope of a good speedie deliverance, encouraging and enstomacking her to patience and tolerance, bidding her to hold in her breath as much as she may, also stroking gently with her hands her belly about the Navell, for that helpeth to depress the birth downeward.